rust-lang/rustc-perf/collector/benchmarks/README.md

   - Download it with `collector download -c $CATEGORY crate $NAME $VERSION`.
     The `$CATEGORY` is probably `primary`.
 - It makes it easier for reviewers if you split things into two commits.
-- In the first commit, just add the new code.
+- In the first commit, just add the code for the entire benchmark.
   - Do this by doing `git add` on the new directory.
+  - There is no need to remove seemingly unnecessary files such as documentation or CI configuration.
 - In the second commit, do everything else.
   - Add `[workspace]` to the very bottom of the benchmark's `Cargo.toml`, if doesn't already have a `[workspace]` section.
 This means commands like